 Unit has stopped moving and/or light ring is flashing

-Check for any obstruction that may have blocked seat motion.
+Check to ensure that the grey latch in the back is securely locked down, in place.
+Then check for any obstruction that may have blocked seat motion.
 Clear the obstruction and press the button to resume.
 If this doesn't resolve the issue, the child may have been placed too high or too low in the seat.
 Adjust the position of the child and press the button to resume.
 For a video showing proper child placement, see below.

 See the proper child placement video.